popphp/pop-mail/README.md

 Mail Queues
 -----------

-You can create a mail queue to manage and send a message to multiple recipients at the same time.
+You can create a mail queue to manage and send messages to multiple recipients at the same time.
-The benefit is that the body of the message can contain placeholders that can be swapped for individual user data for customization and a better user experience.
+The benefit is that the body of the messages can contain placeholders that can be swapped for individual user data for customization and a better user experience.

 ```php